 Though you might think you’re looking at Checkpoint Charlie, in Berlin what you’re actually looking is Ardmore Studios in County Wicklow.

 This is a terrifying psychological thriller starring amazing British comic, Lee Evans.
 It tells the tale of man who has served a jail sentence for three murders did not commit and has decided to live underground.

 The entire movie was shot in the Crumlin Road prison just outside Belfast City.

 10. The Tudors

-Though it might not count as a movie it might surprise you to know that every little scrap of the family Jonathan Rhys Meyers, tv series, “The Tudors” is shot in Ireland.
+Though it might not count as a movie it might surprise you to know that every little scrap of the Jonathan Rhys Meyers, tv series, “The Tudors” was shot in Ireland.

 Locations they’ve used include Ardmore Studios and Powerscourt Estate, County Wicklow and Dublin Castle, Kilmainham Jail and the People's Gardens in Dublin.